leodido/ng-caret-aware/README.md

 APIs
 ----

-This is its public API, namely the recommended way to **manipulate and retrieve the caret position**.
+This is the public API to **manipulate and retrieve the caret position**.

 ```
 /**